 It’s that time of year; the boss has his Christmas tie on, Jim from accounts is crying (again), and everyone’s trying to figure out who put the dildo in the Secret Santa (hint: it’s always me).
-The festive season is full of annoying little encounters, none more so than the traditional ‘works do’.
+The festive season is full of annoying little encounters, none more so than the traditional work Christmas party.
 Having a conversation with someone you’ve fantasised about murdering with a stapler every day for the last ten months is never easy.
 Nor is trying to escape the attentions of a recently divorced 40-something whose had their hair done and is feeling proper sassy.
 Add alcohol into the mix and you’ve got yourself a potentially horrific social situation which requires a certain amount of preparation to endure.
 Are you ready for the ultimate test of your survival skills?

 Research your terrain